julien-pham/TinyLlamaReader/README.md

-# 🧠 LLM Assistant for PDF Analysis (SAS Visual Analytics)
+# 🧠 LLM Assistant for PDF Analysis

-This project allows you to ask questions about a collection of SAS Visual Analytics PDF documents using a local language model (TinyLlama) combined with semantic search.
+This project allows you to ask questions about a collection of PDF documents using a local language model (TinyLlama) combined with semantic search.

 ---